datasciencecampus/transport-network-performance/docs/source/index.rst

 =====================

 .. warning::
-   The `transport-performance` package and this documentation are still under active development and are not yet complete.
+   The :code:`transport-performance` package and this documentation are still under active development and are not yet complete.
 Caution should be taken before using or referencing this work in any way.

-`transport-performance` is a python package for measuring the performance of transport networks around urban centres.
+:code:`transport-performance` is a python package for measuring the performance of transport networks in and around urban centres.

 This documentation adopts the Diátaxis framework to structure pages and content.
 See the official `Diátaxis documentation`_ for more details.